GedeyG/datavis-a2/README.md

 It also contains the sample cars.csv dataset -- remember, it contains some errors!

+## Name: Gábor Gedey
+I had no previous experience with javasript and local host, therefore I heavily relied on the internet and ai.
+First, I got the foundation of my code from the internet (https://d3-graph-gallery.com/graph/scatter_basic.html), and with a lot adjustments and help from Gemini ai, I have finished my interactive visualization including the bonus task.
+I worked alone on this project.

 ## Local development:
 Pre-requisite: [Node.js](https://nodejs.org/en).
 Install `serve` using:
 > npm install serve --global